royforestano/royforestano.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my site.
-Find blog posts, publications, and more related to be at the tabs above.
+Welcome to my site! here, you can find blog posts, publications, and more related to me.
 The repository corresponding to this site exists at [Github](http://github.com/royforestano.github.io)

+Current Affilitation: Institute for Fundamental Theory (IFT), Department of Physics, <a href='https://www.phys.ufl.edu/wp/'>University of Florida</a>.
+Gainesville, FL.

-See social media connections below.
-This site is still under construction.
-Made some changes.
+See social media links below.

+NOTE: This site is still under construction.